jeremyverde/project2/README.md

   - For example:
     - if machine 1 requests: www.google.com and machine 2 requests: www.reddit.com
     - the program defaults the requested page output file to "index.html" for both of these sites, which causes issues.
+- Memory
+  - I haven't had time to ensure that all memory blocks are adequetly freed after use, therefore I would imagine that mutiple runs (greater than 10) would begin to create issues.
+Therefore, I would recommend restarting the ss nodes every 10 runs or so to ensure proper performance.
+- Imperfect relays
+  - Adding more nodes creates minor, yet noticeable defects in the webpages.
+Characters and elements are seemingly lost in translation, and therefore do not display perfectly when rendered on the awget node.
+The issue is compounded as more nodes are added, therefore I would assume that greater than 10 nodes would cause noticeable degradation in quality.
+It's a scalability issue that I just didn't have time to adress properly.

 ## References and Documentation
 - Large portions of the actual socket connection functions were based heavily on the examples provided at: http://beej.us/guide/bgnet/